-Expect an engine lineup to include both the 240-hp, 2.0-liter turbocharged in-line four-cylinder engine and the 3.0-liter turbo in-line six, likely in 428i and 435i models—both with either a six-speed manual gearbox or eight-speed automatic transmission.
-Rear-wheel-drive and xDrive all-wheel-drive models will be part of the mix, while we expect BMW to also update the 4-Series with its latest electric power steering system, tuned slightly differently from how it is in the 3-Series for a more sporting feel.
+At launch, the engine lineup included both the 240-hp, 2.0-liter turbocharged inline-4 and the 3.0-liter turbo inline-6, in 428i and 435i models—both with either a 6-speed manual or an 8-speed automatic.
+Rear-wheel-drive and xDrive all-wheel-drive models are a part of the mix, and the 4-Series gets BMW's latest electric power steering system, tuned slightly differently from how it is in the 3-Series for a more sporting feel.

-In our latest review of the 2013 BMW 3-Series, we note that despite significant gains in comfort, safety (as already proven in crash-test ratings), and fuel economy (of up to 34 mpg highway)—and despite an ever-greater number of high-tech options—the 3-Series sedans remain perhaps the most confident, dynamically engaging models in their class.
+Despite significant gains in comfort, safety (as already proven in crash-test ratings), and fuel economy (of up to 34 mpg highway)—and despite an ever-greater number of high-tech options—the 4-Series cars remain among the most confident, dynamically engaging models in their class.
 Name change aside, the 4-Series continues as the yard stick by which others in the segment are measured.

 For the 2015 model year, the Gran Coupe edition arrived, as did the fearsome BMW M4 coupe and convertible, which carry the torch for the former two-door M3 performance variants.
 The Gran Coupe, like the 6-Series version, was a sort of coupe-sedan, although the 4-Series Gran Coupe is actually a hatchback, while the 6-Series has a conventional trunk.